top of page

 P300/CBP a potential therapeutic target to cure pulmonary arterial hypertension (2021)

 Project description: Pulmonary arterial hypertension (PAH) is a deadly and incurable vascular disease.
 This disease affects the pulmonary arteries (PAs) that carry the blood from the heart to the lung.
-PAs are crucial for the reoxygenation of the blood.
-Like in cancer, cells of PAs wall multiply in an abnormal manner, i.e. faster than normal and conduct to PAs obstruction.
+Pulmonary arteries are crucial for the reoxygenation of the blood.
+Like in cancer, cells of pulmonary artery walls multiply faster than normal and contribute to pulmonary artery obstruction.
 This obstruction increases pressure in this vessel leading to fatal cardiac dysfunction.
-We identified P300 as a factor implicated in genes expression.
-In cancer, its overexpression induces an increase in cells proliferation.

-ATP citrate lyase orchestrates metabolic and epigenetic modification in Pulmonary arterial hypertension (2022)
+ATP citrate lyase orchestrates metabolic and epigenetic modification in pulmonary arterial hypertension (2022)

 Implication of APEX1 in Pulmonary Arterial Hypertension (2023)

-Pulmonary arterial hypertension (PAH) is a deadly and incurable disease.
-Despite recent progress in our understanding of the pathophysiological mechanisms, lung transplantation is the only therapy in end-stage PAH.
-PAH is characterized by an obstruction of blood flow in pulmonary arteries (PAs) due to a vessel wall thickening, leading to vascular resistance and right heart failure.
-Cells from the wall of PAs feature a phenotype like cancer cells; in other words, they have a greater capacity to multiply rapidly.
-A protein called APEX1, involved in DNA repair and gene expression activation, is found to be overexpressed in PAH cells.
-Our research shows elevated APEX1 levels in both PAH patients and animal models, as well as a correlation with disease severity.
-This provides strong evidence implicating APEX1 in the development of PAH.
+A protein called APEX1, involved in DNA repair and gene expression activation, is found to be overexpressed in pulmonary arterial hypertension cells.
+Our research shows elevated APEX1 levels in both pulmonary arterial hypertension patients and animal models, as well as a correlation with disease severity.
+This provides strong evidence implicating APEX1 in the development of pulmonary arterial hypertension.
 Thus, we propose determining whether elevated APEX1 expression has a detrimental function.
-This research proposal is designed to advance biomedical knowledge, significantly impact our understanding of the pathogenesis of PAH, and increase our ability to treat the disease.
+This research is designed to advance biomedical knowledge, significantly impact our understanding of the pathogenesis of pulmonary arterial hypertension, and increase our ability to treat the disease.

 bottom of page